German Shepherd Dog

 The German Shepherd Dog originated in Germany in the late 19th century, developed primarily for herding and protecting sheep.
 This breed typically weighs between 50 to 90 pounds and stands 22 to 26 inches tall, characterized by a strong, muscular build and a dense double coat.
 Known for their intelligence and loyalty, German Shepherds are often employed in various roles such as police, military, and service dogs, and they exhibit a temperament that is alert, confident, and obedient, making them excellent companions and working dogs.

 German Shepherd Dogs are known for being alert, loyal, obedient, curious, confident, and intelligent, watchful, courageous.
-As a high-energy breed, they are independent-minded and requiring patient, consistent training and thrive with regular mental and physical activity.
+As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a German Shepherd Dog means committing to regular grooming (brushing several times a week), intense daily exercise, and firm, consistent training.
 Their gentle, social nature makes them a wonderful addition to active families.